 n recent years, young people have started to show less and less interest in scientific careers and their performance in science, technology, engineering and mathematics has fallen.

-They no longer see science education as a way to get ahead in life; paradoxically, it has become one of the factors perpetuating social inequalities.
+They no longer see science education as a way to get ahead in life; paradoxically, it has become one of the factors perpetuating social inequality.

 These are worrisome trends.
-Our societies will clearly need researchers and engineers of the highest calibre if we are to step up to the challenges of sustainable development.
+Our societies will clearly need researchers and engineers of the highest caliber if we are going to meet the challenges of sustainable development.

 t the same time, Internet access has led to a revolution in online learning opportunities.
 Rather than imparting knowledge to our children in the conventional sense, today it is vitally important to help them “learn how to learn” so they can adapt to change, express their creativity and develop their capacity for critical thinking.
 In this respect, scientific experimentation and interdisciplinary studies are extremely important ways to develop the innovative potential of young people.